 Legion of Super-Heroes: Teenage Revolution

 This is a terrible suggestion.
 And the author calls the Mark Waid and Barry Kitson 2004 reboot of the Legion one of “the most beloved relaunches” which are words that I have never heard or seen to describe the Threeboot Legion.

 This story took place from Legion of Super-Heroes Volume 5 #1-#7.
 This was not a particularly good read at all.
 Nor was this story popular.
 The Waid and Kitson are talented and this creative team should have produced a brilliant Legion.
-But, this is a case where even having an all-star creative team does not translate into a quality comic book.
+But, this was a case where even having an all-star creative team did not translate into a quality comic book.
 This Legion was oddly out of touch with the core ideals and foundations of the Legion of Super-Heroes and was often just way too bland.

 The Legion by Dan Abbnett and Andy Lanning Volume 1

 This collection includes Legionnaires #78-81, Legion of Super-Heroes #122-125, and the Legion of Super-Heroes Secret Files #2.
 This is another terrible suggestion.
 The DnA Legion was a massive failure because it learned nothing from the complete failure that was the TMK Legion.
 It is ridiculous to suggest reading this collection that stems from the creative team that caused the Legion of Super-Heroes to get canceled and then completely rebooted.
 Again.

 This useless article made me realize that it was time for me to publish a list of must-read Legion of Super-Heroes stories for new readers.
 Even though we are discussing very old storylines, I am going to try and avoid big spoilers so that you can get your hands on these issues and not have all of the details spoiled.
 With that in mind, let’s take a tour of the Legion of Super-Heroes recommended reading list.